 Some of Conservation Northwest's and our membership's many achievements keeping the Northwest wild since 1989.

 Creative and effective, for over 25 years Conservation Northwest has protected hundreds of thousands of acres of wildlands and wildlife habitat, and touched thousands of lives throughout the greater Northwest.

-Since our founding in 1989, we've worked to protect and connect old-growth forests and other wild areas from the Washington Coast to the B.C.
+Since our founding in 1989, we've been using creative conservation protect and connect old-growth forests and other wild areas from the Washington Coast to the B.C.
 Rockies: vital to a healthy future for us, our children, and wildlife.

 - We are ensuring that our region is wild enough to support wildlife, from wolves to grizzly bears and mountain caribou.